 Does the serial kisser tag bother you anymore?

-No, it doesn’t but I am fed up being called a serial kisser.
-I hope you guys finds something more innovative now or don't call me anything at all.
+No it doesn’t but I am fed up being called a serial kisser.
+I hope the media finds something fine and more innovative, or doesn't call me anything at all.
 I will be happy with that.

 From Murder to Ek Thi Daayan, how has your journey been?

 Right now I am in a space where I feel content.
 When I did Murder, Bollywood had never explored erotic thrillers and it definitely marked the onset of bold cinema.
 But over time, it started getting repetitive.
 I would go back home and think on how I can get out of my comfort zone and do something different.
 And then came Shanghaai.
 Where my character was quite complex.
 I've never played a character from a small town and so this role was very different for me, both in terms of getting into his psyche and changing my body.
 I always aspired for a role which will be a departure from being the mainstream hero.
 Very few of our actors want to step out of their comfort zone.I want to do something like what Christian Bale does in Batman and in American Psycho, and still manages to look like a Crystal Meth addict in The Fighter and lose 30 kgs for The Machinist.